Colindale tube station: Station rebuild

 Since 2010, over 6,000 homes have been built in Colindale, including the redevelopment of the Hendon Police College.
 Barnet Council noted in 2019 that the use of the station had risen by 88% since 2009, and the population of Colindale ward had grown by 70%.
 Areas around the station were planned for substantial redevelopment, with over 10,000 new homes.

 As part of the regeneration, agreement was reached between Barnet Council, Transport for London, property developers and the HM Government Levelling Up Fund to fund a new station building along with step-free access, built at a cost of £30 million.
 Designed by BDP, the design was inspired by the Hendon Aerodrome, which closed in the 1960s.
 The new station building would replace the 1960s ticket hall, albeit located over the tracks rather than built to the side, as at present.
 Two large towers with 300 new homes will also be built directly adjacent to the new station building.

 Consultation took place in 2018, with planning approval for the new station building in 2019.
 Funding approval from HM Government was received in January 2024.
 In February 2024, it was announced that the station would close temporarily from Friday 7 June 2024 until December 2024 to allow construction work to take place.
-The station reopened in December 2024 after completion of phase 1 – the staircase was reconstructed but the new entrance remains incomplete.
+The station reopened in December 2024 after completion of phase 1 – the staircase was reconstructed but the new entrance was completed on 22 December 2025.